 In keeping with the winter squash theme of the week, I present you with one of my personal favorites – acorn squash.
-Like all the winter squash it’s high in vitamin A, C, and B6 and is just a great food to add to your day.
+Like all the winter squash, it’s high in vitamin A, C, and B6 and it’s just a great food to add to your day.

 You can also just bake plain acorn squash in the slow cooker with a little cinnamon and brown sugar to have as an extra healthy dessert.
 Or simply cook it plain to use in a side dish.

 - 1 Acorn Squash, cut in half lengthwise and seeded

 - 1 cup Rice, pre-cooked (any leftover grain will work)

 - 1-16 oz can lentil (or the equivalent, but they must be pre-cooked)

 - 1 Tb.
 Pecans, chopped

 - Pepper to taste

 - In a bowl mix the leftover rice with the lentils, chopped pecans and cranberries.

 - Add in garlic and herbs, mix, then cover and put in fridge until the morning.